The Apprentice’s Reece addresses claims producers kicked him off series

-The Apprentice’s Reece addresses claims he was kicked off series after ‘getting drunk’ on Dubai flight
+The Apprentice star Reece addresses claims he was kicked off series for ‘getting drunk’ on flight

 Candidate vanished during latest episode of Alan Sugar’s BBC series